nzanini/agentic-cicd-optimization/docs/PROBLEM_FRAMING.md

 - Agent architecture, model, tools, and prompts (D-OPEN-07, D-OPEN-08).
 Phase 2.1 bounds the agent (it must not be the sole skip authority) but does not design it.
 - GitHub Actions vs local runner vs both (D-OPEN-12) — **closed for submission:** local runner only.
 GHA is not present and not required (D-052).
-- Whether to implement stretch baseline B1 (first deterministic algorithm is a Phase 2.2 question).
+- Whether to implement stretch baseline B1 — **closed:** B1 is the selected impact-graph optimizer (E-003).
 - Exact fixture paths, persona count, and hash algorithm — **closed in 1.4:** `fixtures/catalog.json` (16 titles), `fixtures/personas.json` (4 personas), `fixtures/model/ranker.json`; SHA-256 canonical JSON (D-018).
 S12 overlay path is implemented.
 - Whether `evaluate` may fail the workflow on metric thresholds.
 - How simulated cost is realized — **closed for B0:** counter only, no sleep.